The Gunny Sack

 ↓ JUMP TO RECIPE ↓ JUMP TO VIDEO

-Every state has some uniquely popular foods at their state fair from a bucket of chocolate chip cookies at the Minnesota State Fair to Indian Tacos at the New Mexico State Fair.
-When I found out that the Iowa State Fair has Corn In A Cup, I had to give it a try!
+Every state has some uniquely popular foods at its state fair, from a bucket of chocolate chip cookies at the Minnesota State Fair to Indian Tacos at the New Mexico State Fair.
+When I found out that the Iowa State Fair has Corn In A Cup, I had to make it along with the other fair foods we made at home!

 browning chorizo pork sausage in a skillet